xiangormirko/memeMe-v1.0/README.md

 # memeMe-v1.0
-Version 1.0 of the memeMe app for Udacity nanodegree
+Version 1.0 of the memeMe app for Udacity nanodegree completed by Mirko Xiang Zhao

 GENERAL DESCRIPTION